geclos/pi-artifacts/README.md

 Polished, shareable artifacts for [pi](https://github.com/badlogic/pi-mono).

-`pi-artifacts` allows Pi to turn a prompt into a self-contained HTML report, dashboard, timeline, prototype, or walkthrough—then validate, preview, import, and publish it with Cloudflare temporal accounts.
+`pi-artifacts` allows Pi to turn a prompt into a self-contained HTML report, dashboard, timeline, prototype, or walkthrough — then publish it with Cloudflare temporal accounts.

 ## Demo